Last updated on July 19, 2021

 External Agency Testing Information

 As a courtesy, below you will find additional information from local healthcare providers on how to schedule a COVID-19 test.
-Students choosing to be tested by an external healthcare provider must email the results to firstname.lastname@example.org before returning to campus.
+Students choosing to be tested by an external healthcare provider must email the results to firstname.lastname@example.org.

 Northern Light Health